Maynard Jackson: Political career

 In 1968, when Jackson was 30 years old, he decided to run for the US Senate against incumbent Herman Talmadge.
-His campaign was underfunded, and he lost, but Jackson won in Atlanta, gaining prominence in the city, which had a substantial black minority.
+Jackson's campaign was underfunded, and he lost.
+However, Jackson won in Atlanta, gaining prominence in the city, which had a substantial black minority.
 The following year, he built on his strength, gaining election as vice mayor, who was presiding officer of the board of aldermen.
 At that time, Atlanta modified its city charter, strengthening the position of mayor and renaming the vice mayor as president of the city council (aldermen were now city council members).

 In 1970, Jackson became Atlanta's first black Vice-Mayor, his first elected position which he held for four years.
 Later that year, Jackson supported sanitation workers in the city who had gone on strike, with his support contributing to their receiving a higher wage.

-In 1973, Jackson was elected with 60 percent of the vote, as the first African-American mayor of Atlanta and any major southern city; he was supported by a coalition of white liberals/moderates and African Americans.
-At the age of 35, he unseated incumbent Sam Massell.
+In 1973, Jackson was elected with 60 percent of the vote as the first African-American mayor of Atlanta and any major southern city; he was supported by a coalition of white liberals/moderates and African Americans.
+At age 35, he unseated incumbent Sam Massell.

 During his first term, Jackson worked to improve race relations in and around Atlanta after the polarization caused by the election campaign.
 As mayor, he led the beginnings and much of the progress on several huge public-works projects for the city and region.
 Affirmative action programs helped minority and women-owned businesses to participate.
-He helped arrange for the upgrade of the then-William B. Hartsfield Atlanta International Airport's huge terminal (now Domestic Terminal) to modern standards.
-Jackson strongly opposed the construction of freeways through in-town neighborhoods, knowing that such actions destroyed thriving communities.
-In 1977, Jackson fired over 900 sanitation workers during the 1977 Atlanta sanitation strike.
+Jackson helped arrange for the upgrade of the then-William B. Hartsfield Atlanta International Airport's huge terminal (now Domestic Terminal) to modern standards.
+He strongly opposed the construction of freeways through in-town neighborhoods, knowing that such actions destroyed thriving communities.
+In 1977, Jackson fired over 900 sanitation workers during the 1977 Atlanta Sanitation Strike.
 Following this act of strikebreaking, many of the workers returned to work by the end of the year.